zenzai99/TextRecognitionDataGenerator/README.md

 - Change the text orientation using the `-or` parameter
 - Change the space width using the `-sw` parameter
 - Specify text color range using `-tc '#000000,#FFFFFF'`, please note that the quotes are **necessary**
-- Explicit alignement when using `-al` with fixed width (0: Left, 1: Center, 2: Right)
+- Explicit alignment when using `-al` with fixed width (0: Left, 1: Center, 2: Right)
 - Add support for Simplified and Traditional Chinese

 ## How does it work?

+### Basic

 `python run.py -w 5 -f 64`

-You get 1000 randomly generated images with random text on them like:
+You get 1,000 randomly generated images with random text on them like:

 ![1](samples/1.jpg "1")
 ![2](samples/2.jpg "2")
 ![3](samples/3.jpg "3")
 ![4](samples/4.jpg "4")
 ![5](samples/5.jpg "5")

+### Text skewing

 What if you want random skewing?
 Add `-k` and `-rk` (`python run.py -w 5 -f 64 -k 5 -rk`)